Sunnigen/godot_dijkstra_test/README.md

 4. select either "cost map" or "direction map" in dialog box
 5. Open developer tools

-Error in picture below appears in developer tools
+Error in picture below appears in developer tools:

+"ERROR: Interface does not have a library for the current platform."
+"SCRIPT ERROR: Attempt to call function 'new' in base 'NativeScript' on a null instance." <- i'm assumming this is on dijkstramap = DijkstraMap.new()

 ![](/issue.PNG "Issue")